SaladTechnologies/comfyui-api/README.md

 ## Features

 - **Full Power Of ComfyUI**: The server supports the full ComfyUI /prompt API, and can be used to execute any ComfyUI workflow.
 - **Verified Model/Workflow Support**: Stable Diffusion 1.5, Stable Diffusion XL, Stable Diffusion 3.5, Flux, AnimateDiff, LTX Video, Hunyuan Video.
-My assumption is more models are supported, but these are the ones I have verified.
+My assumption is more model types are supported, but these are the ones I have verified.
 - **Stateless API**: The server is stateless, and can be scaled horizontally to handle more requests.
 - **Swagger Docs**: The server hosts swagger docs at `/docs`, which can be used to interact with the API.
 - **"Synchronous" Support**: The server will return base64-encoded images directly in the response, if no webhook is provided.